- 20 Dec 2023

 Automatically schedule Google Calendar events from Airtable

-- Updated on 30 Aug 2022
+- Updated on 20 Dec 2023

 - 6 Minutes to read

-In order to build this automation, you’ll need a couple of ingredients.
+To build this automation, you’ll need a couple of ingredients.
 First, you’ll need an Airtable account and a Google Calendar account.
 You’ll also need to have an Airtable base in which you’re organizing the events that you’d like to schedule.
 In this example, we’ll use a simple applicant tracking system (shown below) that a recruiting team is using to schedule interview sessions.

 Required tables and fields

 In your Airtable base, you should have a table (called “Interviews,” or something similar) that lists the specific interviews that you’re trying to schedule.

 Two date fields, one of which will contain the start date and time of the event, and the other one which will contain the end date and time of the event.
 Call these fields “Start Time” and “End Time,” or something similar.